every-Bot/everyBot/README.md

 There are two ways you can contribute:
 ### 1. Developing a new module
+**COMING SOON**

 ### 2. Contributing to the base bot
+If you don't want to create a new module but you still want to help, there are many ways you can do so.
+- Creating issues if you come across any while using everyBot
+- Helping us solve existing issues
+- And creating pull requests with cool new base features or bug fixes.

 ## Is it functional?
 Yes! everyBot is completely functional and ready to be used in your servers.
 All you have to do is click the link above to add it to your Discord server.